 But today’s rehearsal was a little complicated.
 Dad left early this morning (really early!) to spend the day with our niece in Orlando, Florida, where she is in her freshman year of college.
-He’s coming back late tonight (in fact, he may have just landed), but it lt me in charge of both the morning routine, including packing lunches, which he usually does, and the evening pickup and dinner.
+He’s coming back late tonight (in fact, he may have just landed), but it put me in charge of both the morning routine, including packing lunches, which Dad usually does, and the evening pickup and dinner.
 And then getting to choir rehearsal with the help of our wonderful local babysitter.

 Remember how clingy J is, these days?
 (Have I mentioned that?
 More on that later, if not).

 I picked him up from school first, and he was delighted to see me both at the beginning and the end of the day.
-We finally got loaded in the car, and went and picked up his brother, S. we drove home, and I allowed them some TV time (not a usual occurrence midweek) – educational-only – while I started dinner.
+We got loaded in the car, and went and picked up his brother, S. We drove home, and I allowed them some TV time (not a usual occurrence midweek) – educational-only – while I started dinner.
 Educational started with Diego (Go, Diego, Go), but there was no Diego to be had on live or on-demand.
 We rejected Dora, the Explorer, and then we ended up with Animal Planet, a show about baby animals.
 J didn’t like it, and S was doing his homework, so we switched over to the only acceptable and available option – Rugrats (is that educational??
 I fear not).
 But it did keep J quiet.
 S got a lot of homework done, and the episode of Rugrats ended, and dinner was ready.
 And then, the doorbell rang, and our prompt babysitter had arrived.